PeopleSpheres and the GDPR

 https://www.cnil.fr/fr/la-protection-des-donnees-dans-le-monde

-Does PeopleSpheres make explanatory material available?
+Does PeopleSpheres have explanatory material available?

 We are aware of the apprehension and the effect that this law might have on HR managers.
 This is why all of our clients will find explanatory material for the GDPR in the PeopleSpheres Support Center.